On the cuspidal support of discrete series for $p$-adic quasisplit $Sp(N)$ and $SO(N)$: Compatibility of Jacquet modules with endoscopic transfer

 \section{Compatibility of Jacquet modules with endoscopic transfer}

 As normalized parabolic induction is compatible with endoscopic transfer, the normalized Jacquet module is also compatible with endoscopic transfer.
-Since the Jacquet module is originally defined on representations, we need to first extend it to the Grothendieck group of representations, and then to the space of (twisted) invariant distributions.
-It has been shown in \cite{Hiraga:2004} that Jacquet functor preserves stability.
-If $G$ is any quasisplit connected reductive group over $F$ and $\theta$ is an $F$-automorphism of $G$ preserving an $F$-splitting, we denote the space of (resp. twisted) invariant distributions on $G(F)$ by $\D{I}(G)$ (resp. $\D{I}(G^{\theta})$), and denote the space of stable invariant distributions on $G(F)$ by $\D{SI}(G)$.
-In particular when $G = GL(N)$, we simply write $\D{I}(N^{\theta})$ for the space of twisted invariant distributions on $GL(N)$.
+Since the Jacquet module is originally defined on representations, we need to first extend it to the space of finite linear combinations of (twisted) characters, and then to the space of (twisted) invariant distributions (see \eqref{eq: Jacquet on distribution}).
+In particular, this extended Jacquet functor will preserve stability (see \eqref{eq: Jacquet preserve stability}).
+If $G$ is any quasisplit connected reductive group over $F$ and $\theta$ is an $F$-automorphism of $G$ preserving an $F$-splitting, we will denote the space of finite linear combinations of twisted characters of $G(F)$ by $R(G^{\theta})$ and denote the space of stable finite linear combinations of characters on $G(F)$ by $R(G)^{st}$.
+Moreover, let $\D{I}(G^{\theta})$) be the space of twisted invariant distributions on $G(F)$ and $\D{SI}(G)$ be the space of stable invariant distributions on $G(F)$.
+When $G = GL(N)$, we will simply write $R(N^{\theta})$ and $\D{I}(N^{\theta})$ for the corresponding spaces.
 In the following discussion we will assume $G$ is a quasisplit symplectic or special orthogonal group.

 Suppose $H$ is an elliptic endoscopic group of $G$, we know from Section~\ref{sec: endoscopy} that $H = G_{I} \times G_{II}$, and there is an embedding

 where $\L{H} = \D{H} \rtimes \Gal{L/F}$ for $L = F, E_{II}$ or $E_{I}E_{II}$ accordingly.
 We fix $\Gal{}$-splittings $(\mathcal{B}_{H}, \mathcal{T}_{H}, \{\mathcal{X}_{\alpha_{H}}\})$ and $(\mathcal{B}_{G}, \mathcal{T}_{G}, \{\mathcal{X}_{\alpha_{G}}\})$ for $\D{H}$ and $\D{G}$ respectively.
 By taking certain $\D{G}$-conjugate of $\xi$, we can assume $\xi(\mathcal{T}_{H}) = \mathcal{T}_{G}$ and $\xi(\mathcal{B}_{H}) \subseteq \mathcal{B}_{G}$.
 So we can view the Weyl group $W_{H} = W(\D{H}, \mathcal{T}_{H})$ as a subgroup of $W_{G} = W(\D{G}, \mathcal{T}_{G})$.
 We also view $\L{H}$ as a subgroup of $\L{G}$ through $\xi$.